Okimas/fullstack-mern/README.md

 ### React

 I used `Create React App` to start the project.
-When the user interface was ready I created the folder `./src-backend` and start the node aplication.
+When the user interface was ready I created the folder `./src-backend` and start the node aplication (in same project).

 ###### \* You can find all versions and extra packages in `package.json`.

+### RUN `node ./src-backend/index.js`